 A Productive Day Starts the Night Before

 The best time to get a jump on the day is the night before will get you in the right frame of mind and enable you start the day running.

 - Tidy up your desk at the end of the day.
 When you sit down to work, you’ll be ready to roll!

 - Be grateful and celebrate the day’s accomplishment.
 Positive focus is one of the best ways to boost your mood and foster a more productive mind.
 What was good about the day?
-What was your biggest win?
-What are you grateful for?
+Identify your biggest win.
+Name what are you grateful for.
 You can write them down or discuss them with your family over dinner.
 This will help cultivate the gratitude critical for success.

 - Identify your number one goal for the next day.
 It’s hard to win if you don’t know what the goal posts are.
 Use this time to identify and prioritize your activity for the next day.
 What will it take to make progress towards your targets?
 Make a to-do.

 - Set out your clothes.
 One thing that slows us down is decision making.
 Whether we’re going to the gym or getting ready for an important client meeting, laying out our clothes the night before can help us step into the day with extra momentum.
 Don’t forget to help your kiddos do the same!

 - Create a launch pad.
 There’s nothing that will kill being productive like searching for keys, backpacks, or purses when you’re trying to get out the door.
 Each member of the family should have a designated spot for their stuff – a launch pad.
 Every evening, double check the launch pads for backpacks, shoes, those papers for school you need to sign…..